Taylor Swift announces five Australia concerts for The Eras Tour in 2024 – here’s how to get tickets

 Sunday 25 – Sydney, Accor Stadium

-The earliest ticket sale for the Eras Tour shows in Australia is the the American Express VIP Package pre-sale, starting next Monday June 26, where two VIP packages will be available: It’s Been a Long Time Coming + Karma is My Boyfriend.
+The earliest ticket sale for the Eras Tour shows in Australia is the the American Express VIP Package pre-sale, starting next Monday June 26, where two VIP packages will be available: It’s Been a Long Time Coming and Karma is My Boyfriend.
+Each package entails a maximum of four tickets and merchandise including prints, a tote bag, collectibles and more.

 2AM who do you love? 👀💜 We’re enchanted to announce @taylorswift13 is returning to Australia in 2024 with Taylor Swift | The Eras Tour presented by Crown!
 PLUS she's bringing @SabrinaAnnLynn with her across all Australian dates!